tpluscode/bafu_ubd/doc/ld-mapping.md

 ## Introduction

 As of today most tabular data is made available on institution websites or in open data portals like CKAN.
 CKAN is a data management system aimed at data publishers wanting to make their data open and available.
 It provides tools to facilitate this publishing step and helps finding and using data.
 The data quality completely depends on the data provider.
 There is no additional work done on the data sets except adding some meta information.
-The data that gets pushed into the system is the data which is made available to the user.
+The data that gets pushed into the system is the data, which is made available to the user.

 Tabular data is usually made available as CSV or Excel/OpenOffice Spreadsheet.
 App developers need to download the raw data and process it using their own ETL (Extract, Transform, Load) processes.
 With every update of the raw data the ETL process has to be triggered for every single application where it is used.
 If the format of the raw data changed, the process has to be adjusted and cannot be automated.
 With every new data source, maintenance complexity of these open data sets and its apps increases.